Evaluating AI-Generated Images of Cultural Artifacts with Community-Informed Rubrics: Complete set of evaluation rubrics

-As described in the main text, the systematization of cultural appropriateness for each artifact is organized around criteria.
+As described in the main text, the systematization of cultural appropriateness for each artifact is organized around binary (Y/N) criteria.
 Each criteria specifies a condition that must be met in order for a depiction of the artifact to be culturally appropriate.
 We say that an output is culturally appropriate if all of the criteria are satisfied.
 While the specific criteria vary by artifact, they are organized under themes that are shared across each community.
-Table~\ref{table:systematization-blv} contains the criteria specific to the guide cane and braille notetaker.
-Table~\ref{table:systematization-indian} contains the criteria specific to the Indian cultural artifacts.